mjs330/jquery-validate-date/README.md

  * Validates a start date and an end date in a set of two dates
  * Validates that a date is in the past or future
  * Validates whether or not a date is the current date
- * Validates that a date adheres to minimum and maximum dates
+ * Validates that a date adheres to a minimum or maximum date

 --